 A good example of this is found in the lightest and heaviest models on our list, the Columbia Bugaboot (1.85 lbs.) and Baffin Impact (7.42 lbs.).
 The Baffin is the warmest and one of the most waterproof boots on our list, whilst the Bugaboot is only lightly insulated and better described as water-resistant as opposed to waterproof.

-The best of the best?
-Without a doubt the Keen Revel IV Polar.
-This boot scored above the best of the rest in every category, but most notably in comfort and agility.
-If you need a little more insulation, however, the Baffin Impact are a better option.
+While all the options on our list of the best boots for snowshoeing will serve you well on your winter adventures, the Keen Revel IV Polar is our top choice.
+This boot excelled in every category, particularly for comfort and agility.
+If you require a little more insulation, the Baffin Impact are a better option.
 And if your budget won’t stretch to either of these, the Columbia Bugaboot III are a solid alternative.

 Our favorite women’s models are the Keen Greta, though we were also mightily impressed by The North Face Chilkat 400 and are huge fans of the women’s version of the Keen Revel IV Polar.